-Preparation for the senior thesis or creative project.
+Preparation for the senior project.
 Expectations for the senior thesis are addressed, including consideration of alternative topics, refining the thesis proposal, the role of literature review, formal public speaking, presentation software, and evaluation.
-The letter grade assigned largely reflects the presentation of the thesis or project at the Interdisciplinary Honors Seminar; a DG is assigned until then.
-A SAGES required course.
-Where a disciplinary research course fills the same purposes, this course may be waived, upon petition, but the thesis or project must still be presented to the Interdisciplinary Honors Seminar.
+The letter grade assigned reflects the presentation of the project at the Interdisciplinary Honors Seminar; a DG is assigned until then.
+Required for all juniors.